Walk 12 Trehafren Hill

 At the road (SO 105913) turn sharp right and follow the pavement.
 This takes you past the Newtown AFC Football ground on your left and you leave the path just afterwards, up to a roundabout on the road (SO 103913).

-At the roundabout go straight across and up the wide, unpaved track leading uphill.
+At the roundabout go straight across and up the wide, unpaved track leading uphill, stepping around the large metal gate.
 This is the vehicular access for the water storage system at the top of the hill.
 At the top of the hill you will come to a fenced in area holding an underground water storage tank.
 Go along the path to the right of this fence and through the hedge ahead on to the top of the ridge (SO 100911).
 Do not take the lower gravel path which is the bike trail and runs parallel the walking path at this point.